Issues

 toolchain, you can roll back to an earlier version of the toolchain and specify that version as a command-line option.
 For more information about getting an earlier version of the nightly

-toolchain and specifying the version to use as a command-line option,downgrade the toolchain.
+toolchain and specifying the version to use as a command-line option,.

 If you want to guarantee that your build works on your computer as you update Rust and other dependencies, you should use a specific Rust nightly